cosmos/cosmos-sdk/docs/spec/auth/vesting.md

 type VestingAccount interface {
     Account
     AssertIsVestingAccount() // existence implies that account is vesting.
-    ConvertAccount(sdk.Context) BaseAccount

-    // Calculates total amount of unlocked coins released by vesting schedule
+    // Calculates amount of coins that can be sent to other accounts given the current time SendableCoins(sdk.Context) sdk.Coins
-    // May be larger than total coins in account right now TotalUnlockedCoins(sdk.Context) sdk.Coins
 }

 // Implements Vesting Account